Access, Services, and Use of the Law Library for the General Public

 The Law Library is open to the public for legal research purposes only.
 Public visitors are invited to use our legal databases for research and to consult with a Reference Librarian about their research.
 Although no time limit is fixed for answering a research question, priority for reference services is given to serving current students, faculty, and staff of the William S. Richardson School of Law.

-Public visitors must sign the register and must limit their visits to the lobby area, except to retrieve shelved books or to use the bathrooms.
+Public patrons must limit their visits to the lobby area, except to retrieve shelved books or to use the bathrooms.
 Maps of the Law Library can be found in the information stand located in the Hawaii collection, or you may ask for one at the circulation desk.

 Reference assistance to the public will be provided to non-law school patrons as time and staffing allow.
 Visitors with in-depth reference questions or needing extensive research consultations may be directed to schedule an appointment with a librarian.
 Reference questions from non-law school library users which exceed our capacity may be referred to the user’s own organization or a public library.